hallbergandrew/Air-BNB-Clone/README.md

 # Air BnB Clone

-## This app allows users to create new house listings, browse all house listings, and contact one another with their interest in renting.
+## This app allows users to create new house listings, browse all house listings, **and contact one another with their interest in renting.
+      **still under construction

 # To Do